Expected Value (EV) in Poker: 7 Fast Mental Math Tricks You Can Use at the Table

 Q: Can I use a poker equity calculator at home to practice?

 A: Absolutely.
-Apps like Equilab let you calculate equity in seconds.
+Apps like Equilab or our free Texas Hold’em Odds Calculator let you calculate equity in seconds.
 Practice: opponent goes all-in, estimate your equity in your head first, then check the app.
 You’ll get faster.

 Q: What if I’m unsure between two decisions?